BinethAtukorala/ultimate-triangles-rust/README.md

 The journey of me learning rust by implementing everything I can think of with triangles.

+## What can this mighty program do?

+1. Create triangles with points.
+2. Find the distance between two points to get length of a side.
+3. Calculate the perimeter of a triangle.
+4. Calculate the area of a triangle (Normal way and with Heron's Formula).
+5. Check whether a point is inside a triangle.

 ## How to run

 Clone the repo to your machine.
 Make sure [Rust](rust-lang.org) is installed.